tloubrieu-jpl/split_yaml_for_moc/README.md

 ## Install

-Clone the repostory
+Clone the repostory, then

+    cd split_yaml_for_moc
+    pip install -r requirements.txt

-TODO: have a propoer pythom package
+TODO: have a proper python package

 ## Usage